axisgroup/evaluation-toolkit/1. Following best practices/README.md

 **Push vs. Pull**- To the extent possible, the burden of highlighting important information should be borne by the interface, and not by the user, e.g. by way of alerts and notifications.

 #### Memory

 Promote recognition rather than recall by using familiar metrics and common patterns.

-When needed, provide details.
+When needed, provide details so that  the user does not have to remember information from one part of the dashboard to another.

 Allow people to bookmark, save, tag and annotate- so they dont have to remember what was interesting

+Instructions for use of the system should be visible or easily retrievable whenever appropriate.

 #### Computation